-7. No Social Media Experience: Social media has become an integral part of every business’s marketing strategy.
-Almost all companies maintain their own Facebook Page, Twitter and Instagram accounts.
-It is considered as a website mistake if you do not add social media buttons on your website.
-So, best practices for new websites is, users should have the option to move from one platform to the other swiftly without any distraction.
-Therefore, let your visitors connect with your social media pages and know about your products and services in detail.
+Social media has become integral to every business’s marketing strategy.
+Almost all companies maintain their own Facebook Page, Twitter, and Instagram accounts.
+It is considered a website mistake if you do not add social media buttons on your website.
+So, the best practice for new websites is, that users should have the option to move from one platform to the other swiftly without any distraction.
+Therefore, let your visitors connect with your social media pages and know your products and services in detail.

-Best Practice: When fixing CTA buttons on your website, consider other elements such as background color, surrounding images and text as well.
+Best Practice: When fixing CTA buttons on your website, consider other elements such as background color, surrounding images, and text.

-9. Broken Links or Dead Links: Broken link or dead link is referred as a link on a web page that no longer exists or works.
-It happens generally in two cases: 1) website owner has entered an improper URL for the link 2) The destination website removed the linked web page resulting in a 404 error.
-Broken links not only interfere with your website design but also harm your website functionality.
-It negatively affects user-experience by redirecting them to error pages but also damage your rankings in search engines.
-Test your site regularly to ensure all links are working properly and make sure your website link page contains all relevant links.
+A broken or dead link is a link on a web page that no longer exists or works.
+It generally happens in two cases: 1) the website owner has entered an improper URL for the link 2) The destination website removed the linked web page resulting in a 404 error.
+Broken links interfere with your website design and harm your website functionality.
+It negatively affects user experience by redirecting them to error pages and damaging your search engine rankings.
+Test your site regularly to ensure all links are working correctly and ensure your website page contains all relevant links.

 Best Practice: Add a ‘contact the webmaster’ link in your site’s footer so that if a user finds any broken link can be quickly fixed.

-Best Practice: Make sure ‘Contact us’ is a part of your main navigation instead of making it a part of second navigation as in footer or toolbar.
+Best Practice: Make sure ‘Contact us’ is a part of your main navigation instead of making it a part of the second navigation, as in the footer or toolbar.

 Make sure the design mistakes are not hurting your website’s overall engagement.
 Follow these pointers and maintain a clean and error-free website.